Corrosion: Environments and Industries

 Corrosion of Metal Artifacts Displayed in Outdoor Environments

-This article describes the various environmental factors that cause corrosion on metal artifacts.
-These include water, temperature fluctuations, pollutants, local conditions of acidity or alkalinity, vegetation, and animals.
-The corrosion processes experienced by five common metals used in outdoor artifacts are discussed.
-The metals include copper alloys, iron alloys, lead, zinc, and aluminum.
-The article discusses conservation and preservation strategies for these metals.
-It also provides a discussion on conservation strategies for gold.
+This article describes the various environmental factors that cause corrosion on metal artifacts, which include water, temperature fluctuations, pollutants, local conditions of acidity or alkalinity, vegetation, and animals.
+The corrosion processes experienced by five common metals, such as copper alloys, iron alloys, lead, zinc, and aluminum, used in outdoor artifacts are discussed.
+Finally, the article reviews conservation and preservation strategies for these five as well as gilded metals.

 L.S.
 Selwyn, P.R.
 Roberge, Corrosion of Metal Artifacts Displayed in Outdoor Environments, Corrosion: Environments and Industries, Vol 13C, ASM Handbook, Edited By Stephen D. Cramer, Bernard S. Covino, Jr., ASM International, 2006, p 289–305, https://doi.org/10.31399/asm.hb.v13c.a0004141